ArgetIstalri/Soul-Heroes/README.md

     hero.setHasPermission(hasPermission);
 }

 // Due to him being amazing, we're going to give Stan Lee all the permissions we can.
-Our pack has two custom permissions "USE_GUNS" and "USE_MAGIC" which allow the user to use those respective items with their suits.
+Our pack has two custom permissions "USE_GUNS" and "USE_MAGIC" which allow the user to use those particular items with their suits.

 function hasPermission(entity, permission) {
     return permission == "USE_GRAPPLING_GUN" || permission == "USE_GUNS" || permission == "USE_MAGIC" || permission == "THROW_SHIELD" || permission == "USE_SHIELD" || permission == "USE_COLD_GUN" || permission == "USE_HEAT_GUN" || permission == "USE_RIPS_GUN" || permission == "USE_CHRONOS_RIFLE";
 }

-// This is a more complex example of a function, however, you could essentially return the values you want true. function godTier(entity, property) {
+// This is a more complex example of a function; however, you could essentially return the values you want true. function godTier(entity, property) {
     switch (property) {
     // This will allow the user to toggle their mask, or in our case "hair"